 Histidine, a widely used buffer in monoclonal antibody (mAb) formulations, is known to reduce antibody aggregation.
 While experimental studies suggest a nonelectrostatic, nonstructural (relating to secondary structure preservation) origin of the phenomenon, the underlying microscopic mechanism behind the histidine action is still unknown.
 Understanding this mechanism will help evaluate and predict the stabilizing effect of this buffer under different experimental conditions and for different mAbs.
 We have used all-atom molecular dynamics simulations and contact-based free energy calculations to investigate molecular-level interactions between the histidine buffer and mAbs, which lead to the observed stability of therapeutic formulations in the presence of histidine.
 We reformulate the Spatial Aggregation Propensity index by including the buffer-protein interactions.
 The buffer adsorption on the protein surface leads to lower exposure of the hydrophobic regions to water.
 Our analysis indicates that the mechanism behind the stabilizing action of histidine is connected to the shielding of the solvent-exposed hydrophobic regions on the protein surface by the buffer molecules.

-Bresme F, Olarte-Plata JD, Chapman A, et al., 2022, Thermophoresis and thermal orientation of Janus nanoparticles in thermal fields, EUROPEAN PHYSICAL JOURNAL E, Vol: 45, ISSN: 1292-8941
+Bresme F, Olarte-Plata JD, Chapman A, et al., 2022, Thermophoresis and thermal orientation of Janus nanoparticles in thermal fields, The European Physical Journal E: soft Matter and Biological Physics, Vol: 45, ISSN: 1292-8941

 González-Colsa J, Olarte-Plata JD, Bresme F, et al., 2022, Enhanced thermo-optical response by means of anapole excitation., Journal of Physical Chemistry Letters, Vol: 13, Pages: 6230-6235, ISSN: 1948-7185